Arctem/bake/README.md

   - Run with "--lex" for the lexer

 ## Division of Labor
-Andrew Burns: Implementing CMake for compiling and linking the project.
+Andrew Burns: Researching and implementing CMake for compiling and linking the project.
 Documentation--readme.
-Melanie Palmer: Writing COOL code for test cases.
+Melanie Palmer: Researching COOL and writing COOL code for test cases.
 Helping with FLEX code.
 Helping with testing script.
 Helping with Debugging error cases.
+Documentation--code comments.
-William Rosenberger: Attempting to use gtest.
+William Rosenberger: Researching and attempting to use gtest.
 Writing testing script.
 Adding file I/O to driver.cpp.
 Helping with debugging error cases.
 Russell White: Writing FLEX rules for lexing.
 Helped with CMake.
 Documention--code comments.